kimutaiRop/EKR-SIMPLEX-PROBLEM-CALCULATOR/README.md

 I also added notification for those problems that dont possibly have solution due to wrong formulation of constrains and its values.

 clone or download then run:
+to install basic requirements

 `pip install numpy`

 `pip install pandas`

+finally you can run the program by running

 `python3 simplex.py`